-Therefore, it is important for businesses to consider the emotional aspects of customer experience and strive to create positive emotional experiences for their customers.
+Therefore, it is fundamental for businesses to consider the emotional aspects of customer experience and strive to create positive emotional experiences for their customers.

 How to measure customer emotions?